hakngrow/mern_tutorials_backend/README.md

 The Tutorial `mongoose` model above represents the `tutorial` collection we created earlier in the [MongoDB setup](https://github.com/hakngrow/mern_tutorials_backend/blob/master/README.md#24-create-a-database-and-collection).
 The model can be liken to the table definition of a traditional RDBMS.

 Inserting a tutorial via Mongoose will produce the following document object.
 A document is like a row or record in traditional RDBMS.
 Because we included `{ timestamps: true }` in the schema, the `createdAt` and `updatedAt` fields are auto-generated and updated.
-The `_id` and `__v` field are auto-generated primary key and version key respectively.
+The `_id` and `__v` field are the auto-generated primary key and version key respectively.

 ```
 {